-The primary energy source for life on earth is the sun.
-The sun plays the important role of keeping the planet warmed and it is the source of the luminous energy used in photosynthesis.
-This energy is converted into organic material by the photosynthetic autotrophic beings and consumed by the other living beings.
+The primary energy source of life on earth is the sun.
+The sun plays the important role of keeping the planet warm and is the source of the light energy used in photosynthesis.
+This energy is converted into organic material by the photosynthetic autotrophic organisms and consumed by other living organisms.

 The main means by which autotrophs obtain energy is photosynthesis.
 (There are also chemosynthetic autotrophs.)

-Algae and cyanobacteria of the phytoplankton are the organisms that contribute most to the production of molecular oxygen.
+Algae and cyanobacteria of phytoplankton are the largest contributors to the production of molecular oxygen.

-In Ecology autotrophic beings are called producers because they synthesize the organic material consumed by the other living beings of an ecosystem.
+In ecology, autotrophic organisms are called producers because they synthesize the organic material consumed by the other living organisms of an ecosystem.

 An ecosystem cannot exist without producers.

 Heterotrophs are divided into consumers and decomposers.
 An ecosystem can exist without consumers but it cannot be sustained without decomposers.
 Without decomposers, organic material would accumulate, causing environmental degradation and later the death of living organisms.

 Select any question to share it on FB or Twitter